mietright/code-of-conduct/README.md

 # Code of Conduct

 ## Diversity
-We tolerate others, no matter the gender, nationality, culture, religion.
+We accept others, no matter the gender, nationality, culture, religion.

 ## Respect
 We all have different backgrounds, beliefs and points of view.